Basic concepts in Git integration

 • You can’t download a report/dataset as .pbix from the service after deploying them with Git integration.

-• When naming a folder in Git, the logical ID (Guid) is added as a prefix before the type if the item’s display name:
+• Git folder use the logical ID (Guid) as a prefix before the type if the item’s display name:

 • Has more than 256 characters